- Course Policies

 within the first 10 minutes), you will not be allowed to take the quiz.

-- During the 2nd week of the semester, each group will be given a kit of components and tools (with a breadboard) and an NI ELVIS board that will be reused throughout the semester.
-You must have this full kit and board with you each week in Lab.
+- During the 2nd week of the semester, each group will be given a kit of components and tools (with a breadboard), an Arduino starter kit (also containing useful components), and an NI ELVIS board that will be reused throughout the semester.
+You must have the component/tool kit and ELVIS board with you each week in Lab.
 We recommend you always keep them in Lab in one of the lockable storage bins.
 The kit, in addition to containing most components needed for the Lab exercises, also contains components needed to get started on the project PIC-programming deliverables due later in the semester.
 Any components lost or damaged must be replaced by the group.
 Please be very careful with your kit and components.
+Everything is yours to keep except the ELVIS board, which must be returned at the end of the semester.

 - If a "project deliverable" is shown on the syllabus as being due for a given week, you must have your project design notebook with you in Lab that week for the TA to check while you work.